01 aug 2023

 The stiffener flat and the trunnion cap boss must be exactly parallel also.

 The lower trunnion consists of three precision castings that connect the two stamped lower arm halves into a unit, and accepts the lower end of the steering knuckle.
 The trunnion attaches to each arm half via a bizarre (sorry, right word) double-threaded cap.
-There is a "type 1" and a "type 2" design, they are interchangeable, and type 2 is to help eliminate what a certain car and rocket designer calls "rapid unscheduled disassembly".
+There is a "type 1" and a "type 2" design, they are interchangeable, and type 2 is to help eliminate what the aerospace industry calls "rapid unscheduled disassembly".
 The Type 1 is shown above.

 The steering knuckle threads into the trunnion, vertically.
 The trunnion caps thread onto the trunnion itself, and into the arm halves, simultaneously, and horizontally.
 Each portion of the pivot (two caps, knuckle) has much metal to metal contact area, and tend to wear quickly if not frequently lubricated.